Violence Against Women Statistics UK

 Relationships between rape victims and suspects

 The majority of rapes or assaults by penetration are carried out by someone known to the victim.
-45% of the offenders are partners or ex-partners.
-Another 38% are other people known to the victim (e.g., a date or acquaintance).
-Only 13.3% of incidents are carried out by strangers.
+46% of rape offenders are partners or ex-partners.
+Another 26% are other people known to the victim (e.g., a date or acquaintance).
+19% of rapes are carried out by a (non-partner) family member.
+Only 8% of incidents are carried out by strangers.

-Victim-offender relationship for rape or assault by penetration (including attempts)
+Victim-offender relationship for rape or other sexual offencesRapeOther sexual offences

 Relationship between victim and offender in sexual assaults UK